TIP Specification and Guidelines¶

 Standard Track

-: Improvements around network protocol.Interface
+: Improvements to the network protocol.Interface

-: Improvements around client API/RPC specifications and standards.TRC
+: Improvements to API/RPC specifications and standards.TRC

-:mprovements around TRON Virtual Machine.
+: Improvements to the TRON Virtual Machine.

 -